-Maintenance is a deciding factor for any ISO certification that firstly guarantees continuous improvement and secondly sets you up for recertification.
+Maintaining quality management standards guarantees continuous improvement and sets you up for recertification.
 During the 3-year period, someone from a registered certification body needs to conduct check-ins to ensure that the QMS is being maintained.

 There is no set price for an ISO certification, as the cost depends on the certification body that performs the certification audit.
-Further, the size of your organization also plays a big role in determining how much money you need to spend to get certified, as well as the complexity of your QMS.
+Your organization’s size and the complexity of your QMS also determine how much money you’ll have to spend.

-Ideally, you want to aim to get a free quote by an accredited body and go from there, all the while considering:
+Ideally, you’ll get a free quote from an accredited body and go from there, all the while considering:

-No, unless requested by business partners that you wish to enter into contract with, an ISO 9001 certification is not mandatory.
+Unless your business partners request that you obtain one, an ISO 9001 certification is not mandatory.

-It is, however, worthwhile to consider a certification as the standard is important in many industries and not having it may reflect negatively on your organization and cost you potential deals and clients in the future.
+It is, however, worthwhile to consider certification as the standard is important in many industries and not having it may reflect negatively on your organization and cost you future business.

-Further, the mere adherence to the requirements listed in ISO helps structure your business, helps in increasing your productivity and assists you in maintaining legal requirements based on a strict and recognized standard.
-This way you can be sure that your organization is always on the right track.
+Further, the mere adherence to the requirements listed in ISO helps structure your business, helps in increasing your productivity, and helps you maintain legal requirements based on a strict and recognized standard.
+This way, you can be sure that your organization is always on the right track.

 Passing your ISO audits is easy with Lumiform.
 With countless digital templates that all your employees can follow on their smartphones, you can easily assess whether your business is compliant with all ISO 9001 regulations.